oxyg3nium/oxyg3nium/.autodoc/docs/markdown/wallet/src/main/scala/org/alephium/wallet/api/model/WalletDeletion.md

 2. What is the significance of the GNU Lesser General Public License mentioned in the comments?
 - The GNU Lesser General Public License is the license under which the `alephium` library is distributed, allowing for free redistribution and modification of the code.

-3. What is the `org.alephium.wallet.api.model` package used for?
+3. What is the `org.oxyg3nium.wallet.api.model` package used for?
-- The `org.alephium.wallet.api.model` package contains the `WalletDeletion` case class and likely other models used in the API of the `alephium` wallet.
+- The `org.oxyg3nium.wallet.api.model` package contains the `WalletDeletion` case class and likely other models used in the API of the `alephium` wallet.